bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

-constructor with some `T`, this rule uses `A` as an extractor and attempts (via whatever programmable matching behavior) to use `A` to turn the `T` into two `u32`s, binding `x` and `y`. `A` can succeed or fail, just as any other part of a pattern-match can.
+constructor with some `T`, this rule uses `A` as an extractor and attempts (via whatever programmable matching behavior) to use `A` to turn the `T` into two `u32`s, binding `x` and `y`. `A` can succeed or fail, just as any other part of a pattern match can.

 Just as for constructors, there are *internal* and *external* extractors.
 Most of the interesting programmable behavior occurs in